Free-by-cyclic groups, automorphisms and actions on nearly canonical trees

 \subsection{Invariance of the tree}

 \begin{prop} Any automorphism of $G_0$ fixes the conjugacy class of $\langle a,b,s \rangle$.
-That is, the deformation space defined by the tree, $T_0$ from Corollary~\ref{cor:tree_for_quadratic} is invariant under the automorphisms of $G_0$. \end{prop} \begin{proof} First we will see that $s$ is sent to a conjugate of $s^{\pm1}$, and then we prove that in the case it is fixed or inverted, this subgroup is preserved.
+That is, the deformation space defined by the tree, $T_0$ from Corollary~\ref{cor:tree_for_quadratic} is invariant under the automorphisms of $G_0$. \end{prop} \begin{proof} Let $\psi$ denoted the automorphism of $\langle a,b,c \rangle$ induced by conjugation by $s$ and $\Psi$ the corresponding outer automorphism; as in Corollary~\ref{cor:tree_for_quadratic}, we have that:

-The subgroup $\langle a ,bab^{-1}, s \rangle$ is the centraliser of $s$ and so its image must be the centraliser of some element.
-Since the free part has rank 2, this element has to be $s^\ell w$ for some $\ell$ and $w$.
-In fact by Theorem~\ref{Bestvina-Handel} the only elements which commute with a subgroup of rank at least two are conjugate to $s^\ell$.
-Since $s$ has no roots we must have $\ell=\pm 1$.
-In particular, this implies $\langle a ,bab^{-1}, s \rangle$ is sent to a conjugate.
+Note that since $\Psi$ has quadratic growth (and does not have linear growth) it is therefore not a Dehn Twist as per Definition~\ref{DehnandUPG}.
+Hence, by Theorem~\ref{definetwists}, the inequality in the Bestvina-Handel Theorem, Theorem~\ref{Bestvina-Handel}, is strict for $\Psi$.
+(One can make the same deduction from the inequalities provided by Proposition 4.2 of \cite{LevittInequalities}.)